 Buckton State Forest

-- Location: Town of Stockholm in northern St. Lawrence County.
+- Location: Town of Stockholm, northern St. Lawrence County

+General information on snowmobiling includes how-to and safety tips & links to rules and regulations.
 There is a section of the New York State Snowmobile Trail System that crosses this state forest.
 The trail is classified as a corridor trail 7E.
 This trail also crosses various parcels of private land so please be respectful of private landowners and stay on the trail.
-This property also provides large undeveloped areas well suited for hunting, hiking, and nature viewing.

 General information on paddling includes how-to and safety tips and links to rules & regulations.
 One can canoe in nearby St. Regis River.